anonymous-ai-researcher/vldb2027-id695/README.md

 In a **shared** access-controlled graph vector index (HNSW, DiskANN, …), revoking a user's access to a vector is not enough to delete it.
-The vector physically persists, and worse, it **keeps steering the revoked user's search** — a *zombie vector* that routes queries it can never appear in.
-We call removing this lingering influence **per-view erasure**: after revocation the index must behave, in both its **results** and its **routing**, as if the vector had never entered the revoked user's view. **Lethe** achieves this over a single shared structure through revocation-aware traversal, an effective-view-shared bypass overlay, an append-only erasure log, and vector-granular cryptographic shredding — driving per-view leakage to zero while holding recall at the level of an oracle per-view rebuild, at a fraction of the memory of per-user indexes.
+The vector physically persists, and worse, it **keeps steering the revoked user's search**, a *zombie vector* that routes queries it can never appear in.
+We call removing this lingering influence **per-view erasure**: after revocation the index must behave, in both its **results** and its **routing**, as if the vector had never entered the revoked user's view. **Lethe** achieves this over a single shared structure through revocation-aware traversal, an effective-view-shared bypass overlay, an append-only erasure log, and vector-granular cryptographic shredding, driving per-view leakage to zero while holding recall at the level of an oracle per-view rebuild, at a fraction of the memory of per-user indexes.